 City's Efforts on Water Conservation

-With the Governor having declared a State of Emergency with regard to drought conditions for this current season coupled with the fact that the four Murrieta water districts have, over the years, consistently increased their water rates as well as initiated a tiering system for "over" consumption, the City of Murrieta and its Community Services District has taken proactive measures to reduce its water costs and use.
+With the Governor having declared a State of Emergency with regard to drought conditions for this current season, the city of Murrieta and its Community Services District have taken proactive measures to reduce its water costs and use.
 Staff has done this by changing out old technology with Smart Irrigation Controllers, by exchanging overhead spray systems with drip (point-to-point) irrigation, and by replacing outdated landscape with water-wise material.

 Smart Irrigation Controllers